Reform and opening up: Ideologies of the reforms

 Meanwhile, the New Enlightenment in the 1980s did not proceed, as the academia and intellectual circle in mainland China became divided in the 1990s, forming two major schools of thought: the Liberalism and the New Left.
 The Liberalism school argued that China should continue its reform and opening, further developing market economy while pushing forward political reforms for human rights, freedom, democracy, rule of law and constitutionalism; high-ranking Chinese officials including Premier Zhu Rongji and Premier Wen Jiabao have expressed various degree of support over this view.
 On the other hand, the New Left argued that capitalism had become prevalent in mainland China with worsening corruption and widening economic inequality, which were common issues in the development of western capitalism, and therefore the New Left criticizes market mechanism and calls for social justice as well as equality, defending some of Mao Zedong's policies during the Cultural Revolution.
-Other schools of thought such as the neoauthoritarianism also exist, and some scholars have also proposed the "China Model" of development.
+The large-scale Xiagang (下岗) layoffs of the late 1990s, in which tens of millions of SOE workers lost stable employment and experienced steep decline in social status, became a central example for New Left's critique.
+For these thinkers, xiagang symbolized how marketization is responsible for corruption and disparity, and the betrayal of socialist-era guarantees of welfare and job security.
+Other schools of thought such as the neoauthoritarianism school also exist, and some scholars have also proposed the "China Model" of development.